Zohaib-Amjad/Zohaib_Resume/README.md

 **Fun Facts**
 - ⚡ Fun fact: Track my doings 😄
 - 🎮 Hobbies: Cricket
-- 🌟 Goal: [your professional goal]
+- 🌟 Goal: To become Full-Stack Website Developer

 Just fill in the brackets with your own details and remove any sections that don't apply!